 In the post How to Avoid a Postpartum Depression Relapse I list off some common triggers and how they cause symptoms to reappear long after treatment has begun.

 Before adding a new baby to the family, it’s worth considering what triggers your postpartum depression symptoms and trying your best to eliminate them ahead of time.
+Tracking your mood fluctuations can help you identify specific patterns and triggers.

 Financial or marital problems should be worked out in order to avoid added stress.
 Illnesses, chronic pain, nutrient deficiencies and the overall state of your health should be addressed.
+Practicing yoga and meditation can be a great way to get in better physical and mental health prior to having another baby.

 Document Your Feelings